Lumen-jane/CI-CD-for-my-Resume/README.md

-# My Project
-CI/CD Pipeline for Node.js Application
+# CI/CD Pipeline for Node.js Application.

 This repository contains a CI/CD pipeline setup for a Node.js application using Docker and GitHub Actions.

 The pipeline automates testing, building, and deploying the application to a staging environment.